The global skills and competency framework for the digital world

 Information security: Level 5

 Level 5 - Ensure, advise: Essence of the level: Provides authoritative guidance in their field and works under broad direction.
-Accountable for achieving workgroup objectives and managing work from analysis to execution and evaluation.
+Accountable for delivering significant work outcomes, from analysis through execution to evaluation.

 Provides advice and guidance on security strategies to manage identified risks and ensure adoption and adherence to standards.